Asian and African Golden Cats: Facts and Pictures

 The African Golden Cat

 African golden cats are solitary and territorial.
-They are thought to mark their territory as the Asian cats do.
+They are thought to mark their territory as the Asian species does.
 The African cats seem to be mainly nocturnal, but they have been seen hunting during the day.
 They live in tropical rainforests of Equatorial Africa.

-Analysis of feces suggests that rodents are the main component of the cats' diet.
-They also catch other prey, including birds, small monkeys and duikers (a type of antelope).
+Analysis of feces suggests that rodents are the main component of the animals' diet.
+They also catch other prey, including birds, small monkeys, and duikers (a type of antelope).

 Many of the photos and videos of the African golden cat have been obtained by an organization called Panthera.
 The goal of this organization is to save the wild cat populations of the world.
 It has set up camera traps in areas that are believed to be frequented by golden cats and has obtained some interesting results.

 A camera "trap" doesn't hurt animals; it's simply a place where a camera is triggered to take photos or film without human input.
-A trap may use a motion sensor, an infrared sensor or a light beam to trigger the camera when something moves in front of it.
+A trap may use a motion sensor, an infrared sensor, or a light beam to trigger the camera when something moves in front of it.
+The footage that's obtained is valuable for scientists and for the public.
+The videos of the African golden cat enable us to see what the animal looks like and observe some of its behavior.

 Population Status of Golden Cats

-The populations of both the African and the Asian golden cats are classified as near threatened by the IUCN (International Union for Conservation of Nature).
-It's hard to get an accurate population count for the animals since they usually avoid the presence of humans, but all the signs indicate that the populations are decreasing.
+The population of the Asian golden cat is classified as Near Threatened on the Red List established by the IUCN.
+The list categorizes animals according to their nearness to extinction.
+The African golden cat is classified in the Vulnerable category.
+Its situation is considered to be more serious than that of the Asian species.
+It's hard to get an accurate population count for the animals since they usually avoid the presence of humans, but all the signs indicate that their numbers are decreasing.

 The Asian cat is suffering from both habitat destruction and heavy hunting for its gorgeous fur.
 It's also hunted for its bones, which are valuable in traditional Chinese medicine.
 The cat is legally protected in much of its range, but illegal hunting occurs.
-Both the Asian and the Afican cats are sometimes killed because they attack domestic animals such as chicken, goats and sheep.
+Both the Asian and the African cats are sometimes killed because they attack domestic animals such as chicken, goats, and sheep.

 It's interesting that even in this day and age there are still large animals that are mysterious.
 Losing the beautiful African and Asian golden cats would be very sad, especially before we've got to know them properly.